clear-route/.github/profile/README.md

 ### For Engineers
 - Explore our open source projects
-- Join our team and pioneer the QCE role (we're always, always looking for talented people!)
+- Join our team and build the QCE role (we're always, always looking for talented people!)

 ### For Organisations
 - Partner with us to transform your software delivery capabilities